Yudi/DiscordChatExporter/.docs/Scheduling-MacOS.md

 ## Creating the script

-1. Open TextEdit.app and create a new file
+1. Open TextEdit and create a new file (⌘N)

 2. Convert the file to a plain text one in 'Format > Make Plain Text' (⇧⌘T)